Today was Visit the Veterinarian Day.

 We hung out on the bed and she got some snuggles and was purring up a storm.
 She’s my baby, after all.

-I called Logan after a few minutes and let him know all was well – he’d been worried she was trapped in the walls, I figured she went up in them so quickly she knew perfectly well what she was doing – and that he and the dogs could come inside.
+I called L after a few minutes and let him know all was well – he’d been worried she was trapped in the walls, I figured she went up in them so quickly she knew perfectly well what she was doing – and that he and the dogs could come inside.

 I already had my phone out and managed to capture a photo of the exact second he opened the door and came in the house.